Don’t know what to believe about transition assistance, Veterans Affairs benefits and entitlements? Click on a myth below to reveal the true story.

 The Truth: There are no enrollment fees to receive benefits under the Post-9/11 GI Bill.

 The Truth: The process to apply for VA compensation is separate from the process to enroll in the health care system.
 To enroll, you must complete a 10-10EZ and submit it in person, online or via the mail to your nearest VA hospital.
 It must be signed before you submit it.
 It is also wise to have a copy of your DD214 to verify your active-duty status and theater of deployment for combat vet eligibility for enhanced health care and other benefits.
 Additionally, if you submitted your military medical records with your disability claim, it is not available to the hospital.
 For VA health care enrollment, it is also necessary to bring copies of any of your medical records so that they can be scanned into the VA’s VISTA electronic record system.

-The Truth: Guard and family members are eligible once the service member receives mobilization alert orders, is within 90 days of deployment, and all are currently enrolled in DEERS.
+The Truth: Guard and family members are eligible once the service member receives mobilization alert orders, is within 90 days of deployment and all are currently enrolled in the Defense Enrollment Eligibility Reporting System.
 Special note: if you think there is a possibility that you may be found not fit for duty, you should keep your civilian health insurance until you are found fit for duty.
-Remember that when you return from this deployment, you are eligible for six months of TRICARE TAMP for your and your family’s health care needs.
-(Enrollment is not automatic – see your Transition Assistance Advisor or TRICARE representative for details.)
+Remember that when you return from this deployment, you are eligible for six months of the TRICARE Transitional Assistance Management Program for your and your family’s health care needs.
+(Enrollment is not automatic – see your Reserve Component Transition Assistance Advisor or TRICARE representative for details.)
 VA health care covers only veterans for five years from the REFRAD date.

 The Truth: Enrollment in TRICARE does not cover your dental care.
 The TRICARE Dental Program is offered by the Department of Defense and you must purchase this benefit from United Concordia, which administers the program.
 Learn more at TRICARE dental.